wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/154-submission-payne-to-barnes.md

 (f) in all the Councillors’ learned that the development of a country takes many years of hard work, by a law abiding united people under stable government.

-It is clear from these comments that the local government Councillors reacted somewhat differently from the M.H.A.’s3 and that future tours should be adopted to meet these differing interests and attitudes.
+It is clear from these comments that the local government Councillors reacted somewhat differently from the M.H.A.’s[3](#f3) and that future tours should be adopted to meet these differing interests and attitudes.

 3\.
-From another angle the tour was also a success in that it gave an opportunity for ordinary Australians and many organisations, in government, private enterprise and community activities, to meet and entertain these visitors from P. &amp; N.G.
+From another angle the tour was also a success in that it gave an opportunity for ordinary Australians and many organisations, in government, private enterprise and community activities, to meet and entertain these visitors from P. & N.G.
 In particular, the visits to private homes in Canberra arranged through church people could be mentioned.

 4\.
-The reports are submitted for your information.4
+The reports are submitted for your information.[4](#f4)

 [NAA: A452, 1967/6847]